 Iris in Perfumery: The Rhizome, Not the Flower

 In perfumery, the term "iris" refers exclusively to raw materials extracted from the rhizome (underground stem) of the iris plant — not from its flower.
-This distinction is fundamental to understanding the Franciris® competition.
+This distinction is fundamental.

 - 3–4 years field growth, then 3–5 years drying